syncfusion-content/uwp-docs/uwp/SfDiagram/Port.md

 By default, Port will make connection to specific Point on Node.
 Now, We have provided `Dynamic` constraint for `NodePort` to establish the connection at a relative point on Node’s boundary and direction of the Connector is dependent with that Port.

-We can enable the `Dynamic` constraint in PortConstraints to achieve this behaviour.
+We can enable the `Dynamic` constraint in PortConstraints to achieve this behavior.

 Following code illustrates how to enable the `Dynamic` constraint to the NodePort.